Using the Public API

 Animated change

-The following methods can be used to animate the camera to a new position, rotation or zoom distance:
+The following methods can be used to animate the camera to a new position, rotation, or zoom distance:

 Note